 There's also an Individual Election Period (IEP) that you can use once.
-You IEP is a 90 day period around your 65th birthday.
+Your IEP is a 90 day period around your 65th birthday.
 It starts the month before you turn 65 and ends the month after.

-Oklahoma Medicare Advantage Plans vs. Original Medicare with a Medicare Supplement
+Medicare Advantage vs. Original Medicare with a Supplement

-If you are concerned that a Medicare Advantage plan could be inconvenient or limit your services, there is another way to get full coverage and lower your out-of-pocket costs.
+If you are concerned that Medicare Advantage could be inconvenient or limit your services, there is another way to get full coverage and lower your out-of-pocket costs.
 Oklahoma Medicare Supplemental Insurance and a Oklahoma Medicare Part D Plan (for prescriptions) work hand-in-hand with your Original Medicare to give you the best coverage possible.

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our Oklahoma Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.

-About Our 2015 Oklahoma Medicare Advantage (Part C) Information
+About Our 2016 Medicare Part C Information

-The Medicare insurance data published by MedicareWire.com is received from public data files provided by the U.S. federal government.
+We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
-You must use a licensed insurance agent to get an accurate and binding quote.For more information about the Medicare program, visit http://cms.gov.
-This page was last updated on 9/13/2015.
+You must use a licensed insurance agent to get an accurate and binding quote.